mlresearch/v134/_posts/2021-07-21-open-problem-hanneke21b.md

 ---
-title: Open Problem: Is There an Online Learning Algorithm That Learns Whenever Online Learning Is Possible?
+title: 'Open Problem: Is There an Online Learning Algorithm That Learns Whenever Online Learning Is Possible?'
 abstract: 'The open problem asks whether there exists an online learning algorithm for binary classification that guarantees, for all target concepts, to make a sublinear number of mistakes, under only the assumption that the (possibly random) sequence of points X allows that such a learning algorithm can exist for that sequence.
 As a secondary problem, it also asks whether a specific concise condition completely determines whether a given (possibly random) sequence of points X admits the existence of online learning algorithms guaranteeing a sublinear number of mistakes for all target concepts.'
 layout: inproceedings
 series: Proceedings of Machine Learning Research